-eneral Information. ame of Project: Na ıme of Applicant: Na ime of Nonprofit Entity: Pri incipal Place of Business of Nonprofit Entity: 501 (c) (3) 501 (c) (4) Exempt from taxation under 501 (a) 1.
-Date of legal formation of Nonprofit: Evidenced by the following documentation (include Articles of Incorporation): 2.
+ncipal Place of Business of Nonprofit Entity: 501 (c) (3) 501 (c) (4) Exempt from taxation under 501 (a) Date of legal formation of Nonprofit: Evidenced by the following documentation (include Articles of Incorporation): 2.
 Date of IRS 501(c)(3) or 501(c)(4) determination letter: Copy attached: Yes No If no, why: (Note: If the information requested in a. and b. above are not yet available because the Nonprofit is not yet formed, such information must be submitted prior to an allocation of tax credits.)
-3. Expected life (in years) of Nonprofit: Charitable Purposes (must include provision of low-income housing): 4.
-Is the Nonprofit assured of owning an interest in the Project (either directly or through a wholly owned subsidiary) throughout the Compliance Period (as defined in §42(i) (1 of the Code)?
-Yes No If yes, describe the Nonprofit's ownership interests with particularity: 5.
-Is the Nonprofit participating in the construction or rehabilitation, operation of management at the proposed Development?
-Yes: No:
+3. (Note: If the information requested in a. and b. above are not yet available because the Nonprofit is not yet formed, such information must be submitted prior to an (Note: If the information requested in a. and b. above are not yet available because the Nonprofit is not yet formed, such information must be submitted prior to an allocation of tax credits.)
+Expected life (in years) of Nonprofit: Charitable Purposes (must include provision of low-income housing):

-(ii) Describe the nature and extent of the Nonprofit's involvement in the operation of the project throughout the Extended Use Period (the entire time period of occupancy restrictions on the low-income units in the project): An apı ditional Information swers to the following questions will be used in the evaluation of whether or not an plicant meets such requirements to receive tax credits from the Nonprofit Pool (attach ditional sheets as necessary to complete each question).
-1. Substantial Nonprofit Ownership Interest.
+(ii) Describe the nature and extent of the Nonprofit's involvement in the operation of the project throughout the Extended Use Period (the entire time period of occupancy restrictions on the low-income units in the project): Iditional Information swers to the following questions will be used in the evaluation of whether or not an plicant meets such requirements to receive tax credits from the Nonprofit Pool (attach ditional sheets as necessary to complete each question).
+Substantial Nonprofit Ownership Interest.
 The Nonprofit must have a substantial ownership interest in the project. a.
 Does the Nonprofit own an interest in the project, which constitutes not less than 10 percent interest in both the income and profit allocated to all of the general partners and in all items of cash flow distributed to the general partners of the Development (or will it own such an interest prior to allocation of tax credits)?
 Yes No a.
 Is the Nonprofit assured of receiving not less than 10 percent of all fees paid to all of the general partners in connection with the project?
-Yes No 2.
-Affiliation with or Control by a For-Profit Entity.
+Yes No Affiliation with or Control by a For-Profit Entity.
 The Nonprofit may not be affiliated with or controlled by any for-profit organization. a.
 Has any for-profit organization (including the Owner of the project or any individual or entity directly or indirectly related to such Owner) appointed any directors to the governing board of the Nonprofit?
 Yes No If yes, explain: b.
 Does any for-profit organization have the right to make such appointments?
 Yes No b.
 Does any for-profit organization have any other affiliation with the Nonprofit or have any other relationship with the Nonprofit in which it exercises or has the right to exercise any other type of control?
-Yes No If yes, explain:
+Yes No If yes, explain: r